 He ordinarily preferred to dress himself, but lately this had become more difficult, as to raise his arms over his head had become painful.
 The surcoat was heavy with silver and white embroidery on green velvet so dark as to appear almost black, a gift long ago from his wife after the birth of their first child, beautiful Melian.
 It was the work of Miriel of Lebennin, Master Embroiderer.
 And the effigy that would be placed over his tomb had been the last work of her brother Ruvemir.
 It was fitting, he thought, that both should be honored today, that the work of both would be part of his own memorial.
 He remembered the two unusual artisans, the shyness of the sister, the boldness of her brother, the beauty that had been their gift for so long to the realm.
 Would he see them soon? he wondered, and thought, for the first time, that this was going to be a time not only for goodbyes but for greetings as well.
 Suddenly his own mood lightened, for he could think of many now he wished to greet.

 Faramir noted the change in mood as he returned with young Lasgon, whose grandfather of the same name had once served his own father, and wondered at it.

-Lasgon assisted the King to don the surcoat, straightened it carefully, brought forth the soft whisk to brush free the few stray hairs and dust motes which had fallen on it, and smiled with satisfaction.
-"You look very fine, my Lord," the valet commented, then he suddenly laid the whisk on the table nearby and hurried forward to catch up Beruthiel, the Princess Idril’s favorite cat, before she could brush up against the King and leave more hairs behind, but Aragorn stopped him before he could put it out, took the animal from his arms, and hugged it close.
+Lasgon assisted the King to don the surcoat, straightened it carefully, brought forth the soft whisk to brush free the few stray hairs and dust motes that had fallen on it, and smiled with satisfaction.
+"You look very fine, my Lord," the valet commented He suddenly laid the whisk on the table nearby and hurried forward to catch up Beruthiel, the Princess Idril's favorite cat, before she could brush up against the King and leave more hairs behind.
+But Aragorn stopped him before he could put it out, took the animal from his arms, and hugged it close.

 As they walked toward the stairs down to the throne room, the Hobbit asked quietly, "He does not know?"